lavingiasa/CSCI201Final/Documentation/Design Document Draft.md

 			+ Using the data in the ArrayList it will create the graph
 			+ This is going to be a popup with the JPanel in it (This is the current plan)
 	+ #####Data:
-		+ ArrayList<?> data: This is the data the graph will be based.
+		+ ArrayList<?> data: This is the data the graph will be based on.
 It is TBD what this data structure will contain
-		+ JPanel graphPanel: This is the panel that is be the actual graph that is added to the popup
+		+ JPanel graphPanel: This is the panel that is the actual graph that is added to the popup
 + ###Nodes:
-	+ This class will be the nodes that are overlaid on the map that can be used by the user to gain more data
+	+ This class will be the nodes that are overlaid on the map that the user can select to gain more data
 	+ #####Parents:
 		+ TBD
 		+ This will most likely be a JComponent or a JLabel that will be positioned over the map